recasens/Saliency-Sampler/README.md

 </div>

 The paper presents a saliency-based distortion layer for convolutional neural networks that helps to improve the spatial sampling of input data for a given task.
-For instance, for the eye-tracking task and the fine-grain classification task, the layer produces deformed images such as:
+For instance, for the gaze-tracking task and the fine-grained classification task, the layer produces deformed images such as:

 <div align="center">
 <img src="https://raw.githubusercontent.com/recasens/Saliency-Sampler/master/images/augmentation_image.png" height="160px">